The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: Introduction

-This work is organized as follows.
-In Section II, we define the theoretical framework and the resulting field equations.
-In Section III, we derive the modified equations of motion and discuss the mechanism of WEP violation.
-Section IV explores the coupled Newtonian limit and the emergence of a Yukawa-type potential.
-In section V we show that our mechanism naturally recovers the Schwarzschild metric in the vacuum limit.
-The advance of planetary perihelia is also discussed in this section.
-In Section VI a possible explanation for flat galactic rotation curves is discussed and in Section VII a dynamical resolution for the cosmic fine-tuning is proposed.
-Finally, in Sections VIII we leave our final remarks.
+This work is organized as follows: In Section~\ref{sec:theory}, we define the theoretical framework and establish the modified Klein-Gordon field equations for the scalar vacuum substrate.
+In Section~\ref{sec:eom_wep}, we derive the modified equations of motion for test particles and analyze the mechanism driving Equivalence Principle violations.
+Section~\ref{sec:newtonian_limit} explores the coupled Newtonian limit, demonstrating the emergence of a Yukawa-type effective potential and evaluating WEP bounds.
+In Section~\ref{sec:vacuum_solutions}, we examine vacuum solutions under spherical symmetry, recovering the Schwarzschild metric in empty space and constraining the coupling via planetary perihelion precession.
+In Section~\ref{sec:steady_state_accretion}, we model steady-state, non-relativistic fluid accretion onto compact objects, showing how vacuum displacement alters fluid density and velocity profiles.
+Finally, Section~\ref{sec:discussion} offers our concluding remarks and discusses future avenues.